-The telephone line will be manned by clinical staff and will be available seven days a week, from 8am to 10pm.
+The telephone line will be manned by clinical staff and will be available seven days a week, from 10:15am to 5:30pm (including bank holidays).
 The number for relatives to call is: 01274 272747.

 Relatives are being asked to identify one family person to be a point of contact for sharing information within the family, who can ring the relatives’ line once a day for an update.